 Here’s a quick rundown of the relevant rules with respect to the RFA offer sheet process:

 - In order to maintain the right to match an offer sheet or receive draft pick compensation, teams must extend qualifying offers to their RFA’s by 5pm on June 27.
-This list from NHL.com contains all players who received qualifying offers yet remained unsigned as of that time.

 - If a team fails to tender a qualifying offer (or elect salary arbitration) the RFA immediately becomes a UFA and is free to accept any offer from any team.
 That option also includes returning to the original team at a lower amount than the qualifying offer would have been.